Amrize AG research snapshot

 Rating

-North American building-materials spin-off with strong Building Materials momentum, softer roofing results, leverage, and a cautious technical setup
+North American building-solutions spin-off with strong Building Materials momentum, softer Building Envelope results, leverage, and a cautious technical setup as analysts trim estimates

 Trend status